genesiscommunitysuccess/docs/docs/02_database/05_database-interface/03_rxdb.md

 ### getBulkFromEnd

-This will create a `Flow` or `Flowable` of the whole table.
+This will create a `Flowable` of the whole table.
 If the database layer supports it, these will be sorted in descending order by the index provided, or by the primary key if none is provided.
 There is also the `getBulk` function, which will return records in ascending order.
 There are also a number of continuation operations, which will return the whole table after the provided record.

 #### Overloads